-Software coherency may also be of concern when writing out data to a buffer in SSRAM, Extended SRAM, or MSPI which will be read by a peripheral using DMA, or GPU or Display Controller.
+Software coherency may also be of concern when writing out data to a buffer in SSRAM or MSPI which will be read by a peripheral using DMA or GPU.

 The DAXI must be flushed before entering deepsleep and potentially before entering sleep if software coherency is of concern.